Last Updated on

 The Sharp-Shinned Hawk lives all across the United States during the non-breeding season.
 It hunts primarily small birds, sometimes taking its prey near feeders.
 The hawk hunts by swooping down and snatching unwary animals.
 It is also a species of least concern, with its numbers increasing approximately 226%, according to the IUCN.
 It is one example of the success of the DDT ban in 1972.

 The Cooper’s Hawk is the second largest of these three birds at 14–20”.
 It has a hefty body weight than the Sharp-Shinned Hawk, but otherwise, it is nearly identical.
-It is also gray with a long striped tail.
-It has a white patch at its neck and a rusty-colored barring pattern on its chest.
+It has a white patch at its neck and a rusty-colored barring pattern on its chest and is one of a few hawks with a striped tail.
 It occurs all across the United States, sticking to its preferred wooded habitat.
 However, it will live in suburban or urban areas, too.

 The Cooper’s Hawk is a stealthy hunter that surveys its surroundings before gliding down to take its prey.
 Its prey is small to medium-sized birds.
 If you have a bird feeder, you’ll likely attract one to your yard.
 Like the Sharp-Shinned Hawk, it is a species of least concern, with its numbers increasing dramatically in the last 40 years.